mgoellnitz/dinistiq/README.md

 unannotatedComponent=dinistiq.test.components.UnannotatedComponent
 ```

-Those files must simply be put in the folder dinistiq/ anywhere on your classpath.
+Those files must simply be put in the folder `dinistiq/` anywhere on your
-This example will instanciate the class dinistiq.test.components.UnannotatedComponent
+classpath.
+This example will instanciate the class
-and store this bean with the name unannotatedComponent in the set of available
+`dinistiq.test.components.UnannotatedComponent` and store this bean with the
+name `unannotatedComponent` in the set of available beans.
-beans.

 The properties files are scanned in alphabetical order, so you can override the
-class for e.g. unannotatedComponent in a latter properties file, so classes given
+class for e.g. `unannotatedComponent` in a latter properties file, so classes
-for bean names used in mybeans.properties can be overridden in override-mybeans.properties.
+given for bean names used in `mybeans.properties` can be overridden in
+`override-mybeans.properties`.

 For any of the instanciated beans you can provide more values to explicitly
 inject - again by the use of properties files.

-After instanciation of the bean a properties file with the bean's name as its
+After instanciation of the bean, a properties file with the bean's name as its
-base filename is searched - first in the dinistiq/defaults/ and then in the
+base filename is searched - first in the `dinistiq/defaults/` and then in the
-dinistiq/beans/ folders on the classpath.
+`dinistiq/beans/` folders on the classpath.
 Thus you can deliver your components
 with a reasonable defaults and necessary overrides for the specific application.

 file dinistiq/beans/example.properties

 ```
 activateCaching=true
 ```

-This will call the property setter setActivateCaching() on the bean named
+This will call the property setter `setActivateCaching()` on the bean named
-example.
+`example`.
 The grammar of the properties files describing the explicit injection
 supports set and list type collections, boolean values, numeric value, strings,
 and references to other beans.

 file dinistiq/beans/example.properties

 ```
 # numerics
 intValue=42